jackamsterdam/Yammie-Restaurant-Jones-Backend-by-Jack-with-Typescript/README.md

 *Yammie restaurant is expanding its services online and I was asked to build a REST API for the backend with Node.js for online orders.
 I then built the rest according to Node's Layered Architecture.
 This REST allows you to get all of last day's orders as well as add an order.
 Code is production ready.*

-First of all the server is deployed on Heroku - To see last days orders go to: https://yammie-backend-jones-by-jack.herokuapp.com/api/orders
+First of all the server is deployed on Heroku - To see the last days orders go to: https://yammie-backend-jones-by-jack.herokuapp.com/api/orders

 Secondly, I uploaded the server as a package to NPM that can run while you get latest orders and add orders.
 I am running a ClearDB database in the cloud for this.
 The npm package can be downloaded here as a global package installation: